Nebraska Brain Injury Attorneys

 Approximately 5.3 million Americans need permanent, daily help with everyday tasks because of a brain injury.
-For those patients and their family, a brain injury changes everything about their lives.
-Victims who lose important physical and/or mental abilities may need to abandon or radically change future plans, give up their independence, and/or be cut off from simple pleasures.
+For those patients and their families, a brain injury changes everything about their lives.
+Victims who lose important physical and mental abilities may need to abandon or radically change future plans, give up their independence, and be cut off from simple pleasures.
 In addition to being devastating on an emotional and physical level, this can also be very expensive.
-Brain injury victims may require multiple surgeries, ongoing physical and/or mental therapy and even round-the-clock care.
-Families who are suffering the burden of a brain injury due to a sudden accident or a violent crime may not have the financial resources to provide these things for their loved one.
-If you face this burden because of someone else’s careless, reckless or illegal behavior, you have the right to hold that person accountable.
+Brain injury victims may require multiple surgeries, ongoing physical and mental therapy, and even round-the-clock care.
+Families who are suffering the burden of a brain injury may not have the financial resources to provide these things for their loved one.
+If you face this burden because of someone else’s careless, reckless, or illegal behavior, you have the right to hold that person accountable.

 Nebraska Brain Injury Attorneys Helping You Seek Justice

-At Cullan & Cullan LLC, Physicians and Trial Lawyers, brothers Patrick and Joseph Cullan have degrees in both law and medicine, which gives us additional insight into even the most complicated injury cases.
-Our Nebraska personal injury law firm has an unparalleled success record, having obtained several multi-million dollar settlements and verdicts for our injured clients.
-We are dedicated to helping our clients exercise their legal rights so that they may receive fair compensation.
-Contact us today at (402) 397-7600 to learn more about how we can help you.
+At Cullan & Cullan LLC, trial lawyers Patrick and Joseph Cullan have degrees in both law and medicine, which gives us additional insight into even the most complicated injury cases.
+Our Nebraska personal injury law firm has an unparalleled record, having obtained several multi-million dollar settlements and verdicts for our injured clients.
+We are dedicated to helping our clients exercise their legal rights so that they can receive fair compensation.
+Contact us today at (402) 552-8362 to learn more about how we can help you.

 - Brain Injury Blogs

 - Will Smith Movie Puts NFL Brain Injuries in the Nebraska News Again